 The Overland Teardrop Trailer DIY Plans are the exact plans we’ve built our commercial trailers from since 2008.

 It is unlikely that a first DIY build produces a great set of plans but plans that are in regular use for years make a really great teardrop trailer build.

 Our Plans for DIY Teardrop Campers are optimized for minimum waste and cost.
 The build processes are streamlined for efficient use of time – while keeping the high-quality outcome that we’re known for in our commercial teardrops.

 Mark (Owner at Overland Trailer) is a 14-year experienced educator who is a master at explaining difficult topics to people (Pre-Calculus, analytical geometry, US Government).
 That “teacher” skill set is fully present in these plans.

 Get your first set of Overland Teardrop Trailer Plans and start building your own teardrop camper.
 We suggest starting with the teardrop trailer frame.

-View all of the Overland Teardrop Trailer Plans
+Need ALL of the Overland Teardrop Trailer Plans?

 Your Success as a Teardrop Builder

 Keep it simple – that’s what teardrop camping is all about.
 Save time, money, and build confidence with a great set of plans.
 Put your fingerprints all over these plans with all of your creative camping wants built-in.